 Straight from the Earth, Slow Medicine

 THE RINGS ARE HERE!
 I am so happy to be sharing work that can help people in a healing way and now in new elegant wearables.
 I get to plant a seed and bring awareness to slow healing.
 The rings have arrived!
 Rings were naturally the next step, specifically using the Four Medicines.
 It all started with the creation of the Four Medicine Medallions, the necklaces were developed when I, myself needed a tangible strength and connection to the Creator, my people, and the land.
-A close friend actually gave me the idea, when our people were at Standing Rock, insisting our people needed their roots to persevere.
+A close friend actually gave me the idea, when our people were at Standing Rock, she insisted our people needed their roots to persevere.
 I agreed and it all clicked.
 I want strength, cleansing, healing, and most importantly hope readily available and accessible to all.
 I believe our medicines should be used more in everyday life.
 A contemporary medicine bundle to carry on, as a carrier of tradition.

 The Four Medicines are collected locally or from other Native-supporting/Native-owned businesses.
 These are our scared medicines which hold and keep our connection to Mother Earth and although they have more specific meanings from First Nation to First Nation, we must understand and be mindful they represent the stories of resilience from the past, present and toward the future.
 These sacred medicines connect you to who they are, it strengthens you.